Communicate

 Guidance on core indicators for entity reporting on contribution towards implementation of the Sustainable Development Goals

-- Communicate: Include recommended SDG-related metrics in disclosure to stakeholders.
+- Communicate: Include recommended SDG-related metrics in stakeholder disclosures.

 Standards and guidance for disclosing sustainability-related financial information